SansGuidon/bookmarks/README.md

 * [operable/cog](https://github.com/operable/cog/) - Bringing the power of the command line to chat : Via [Choosing a Chatbot:From Hubot to Yetibot, What You Need to Know](https://victorops.com/blog/choose-chatbotfrom-hubot-yetibot-need-know)
 > Cog is engineered to be more of a framework that addresses a number of concerns many teams have, such as security.
 With built-in access control and audit logging functionality, Cog allows teams to collaborate on sensitive tasks with higher confidence.
 Taking inspiration from the command-line interface, Cog has a “pipe” operator that allows users to run a command and use that output as the input for another command in a process.
 * [exAspArk/awesome-chatops](https://github.com/exAspArk/awesome-chatops) - A collection of awesome things about ChatOps.
+* [Jaikumar Vijayan](https://techbeacon.com/how-securely-scale-chatops-enterprise) - How to securely scale ChatOps in the enterprise

 ## Chef
 * [Nathen Harvey's Talks](https://speakerdeck.com/nathenharvey) - Talks / Slides by Chef's Community Director